Table of contents

 In the Directory Utility window, click the lock icon, then enter an administrator name and password.

 • To enable the root user, choose Edit > Enable Root User from the menu bar.
-Then enter the password that you want to use.
-You can then log in as the
+Then enter the password that you want to

 root user.